sanposhiho/molizen/README.md

 # Molizen

-**not production-ready**
+**Molizen is not production-ready**

 Molizen is a typed actor framework for Go.

 This is a POWERFUL WEAPON to defeat "the difficulty of parallel programming" like race conditions and deadlocks.